rahul-gharat/dronahq-docs/docs/app-scripting-and-code/javascript-jwt-token-expiry.md

    - Create a variable (e.g., `newAuthToken`) to store the newly acquired authentication token received in the API response.
    - Ensure you select `output.authToken` during variable assignment.
-This step destructures the response and extracts only the `authToken` value.
+This step de-structures the response and extracts only the `authToken` value.
     <figure>
     <Thumbnail src="/img/app-scripting-and-code/javascript-jwt-token-expiry/javascript-jwt-token-expiry-authtoken.png" alt="variable" />